-Originally from Turkey, Dr. Kesen was inspired by her father, at an early age, to become a physician.
+Originally from Turkey, Dr. Kesen was inspired by her father to become a physician.
 Prior to her fellowship in medical retina at Duke University and her vitreoretinal surgical fellowship at Johns Hopkins University School of Medicine, she had also completed an ocular inflammation and immunology fellowship at the University of Illinois at Chicago.

 A researcher, Dr. Kesen takes personal satisfaction in advancing literature in the field of retina.
 She is a scientific reviewer for journals in ophthalmology and a sought-after speaker; sharing her knowledge on topics such as ocular immunology, uveitis, and other clinical advances in vitreoretinal diseases.